-I'm a puppeteer and teaching artist.
-I create puppet shows and children's theater to celebrate thoughtful questions in shared spaces.
-I make performances to examine the complicated ideations of the glorious and the strange.
-My work is embedded in a practice of community.
-Subjects have included alterity, submarines, chaos theory, and the nature of hope.
+I make puppet shows and art experiences which allow us to ask questions together.
+I aim to celebrate inquiry and curiosity in shared spaces through performances and installations which examine the complicated ideations of the glorious and the strange.
+My work is embedded in a practice of community and embodied research.
+Subjects have included alterity, 19th century feminist craft, submarines, freshwater mussels, model trains, and the nature of hope.

-Deeply rooted in community, my work seeks to honor our shared imagination and curiosity through accessible object performance, movement, and puppetry.
+Artist Statement: Deeply rooted in community, my work seeks to honor our shared imagination and curiosity through accessible object performance, movement, and puppetry.
 This art form invites us to come together to make use of refuse and create the worlds we hope to inhabit.
-I am inspired by our collective need for understanding and joy.
+I am inspired by obsessive research and our collective need for curiosity, understanding and joy.
 My work often uses found objects, cardboard, and fiddly technical assemblages to illustrate complex subjects and honor the inanimate.